pkdone/practical-mongodb-aggregations-book/src/guides/expressions.md

 __Answer:__ No

 There are many types of stages in the Aggregation Framework that don't allow expressions to be embedded (or don't support embedded pipelines that indirectly allow expressions).
-They stages are:
+These stages are:

  * `$match`
  * `$geoNear`